-6. You may rely on medication.
+6. You may have to rely on medication.

 As previously stated, I currently cannot leave the house for longer than three hours without desperately needing the toilet.
 And when I do, I take medication to help me feel a bit more comfortable.
 In order to go out for a night without a toilet trip or two, you will likely need to have some Imodium with you – and possibly some extra meds to combat other pain too.

 7. You don’t necessarily need to restrict your diet.

 You shouldn’t be scared to try new foods just because of your reversal operation.
 Remember, like with your ostomy bag, it’s all trial and error.

 8. The scars should heal quickly.

 Your stoma scar heals fairly quickly and from the inside.
 My wound didn’t get closed up completely so that it could naturally heal from the inside out.
 It’s crazy how quickly the body heals itself.

 9. Recovery may not be all it’s cracked up to be.